 Most people have heard of diversification as a tool to lower risk (Don’t put all your eggs in one basket).
 The concept of diversification is to avoid concentrating your assets in one failing or under-performing investment that could cause serious harm.

-Rodgers & Associates does not limit diversification to investing, we diversify to minimize taxes.
+Rodgers & Associates does not limit diversification to investing, we also diversify to minimize taxes.
 Tax diversification involves allocating investments across accounts and investments that are taxed differently.
 We call our strategy the New Three-Legged Stool™ of tax-efficient retirement planning.

 The three legs, explained.